 As with all M vehicles, the 2014 X5 M is also sure to get a specially-tuned, track-worthy suspension, wheel, and tire package.
 The current model's grip, composure, and balance is phenomenal considering its 5,500-pound mass.
 With the next X5's weight-saving strategy, the next X5 M could improve on the formula even if powertrains just tread water.

 Holding steady on power output may be just what BMW chooses to do, too.
-With 555 horsepower and 500 pound feet of torque rocketing the current model to 60 mph in just 4.0 seconds and up to 171 mph with the M Driver's Package, there's not really much need for more grunt--especially if the next generation manages to shave the weight down to the 5,000-pound-flat region.
+With 555 horsepower and 500 pound feet of torque rocketing the current model to 60 mph in just 4.0 seconds and up to 171 mph with the M Driver's Package, there's not really much need for more grunt--especially if the next-generation X5 M manages to shave the weight down to the 5,000-pound-flat region.

-The next-generation X5 M may not arrive around the same time as the 2014 X5, and could in fact be delayed a full model year behind its base variant, debuting as a 2015 model.
+The next-generation X5 M could trail the standard X5 by up to a year, launching as a 2015 model.
 We'll keep our eyes peeled for more shots and details, and as always, you'll see them here first.